 More details on registration requirements in my blog post: Holiday Rentals in Andalusia Made Easy.

 If you are uncertain on whether you fulfil the requirements, contact us free of compromise.

-We also offer a comprehensive Holiday Letting Accounting Service.
+We also offer a comprehensive Holiday Rentals Accounting Service.

 Legal services Larraín Nesbitt Lawyers offer you

 Please note the information provided in this blog post is of general interest only and is not to be construed or intended as substitute for professional legal advice.
 This article may be posted freely in websites or other social media so long as the author is duly credited.
 Plagiarizing, whether in whole or in part, this article without crediting the author may result in criminal prosecution.
 VOV.